 Only, it's not called tapas.
 It's pintxos.
 (And, yes, it is another Spanish city with a beach.
 But this place is oh so different to Valencia.)
 San Sebastian is the spot where window shopping and dining out combine.
 Huddle through the narrow streets past hanging peppers and Basque berets and choose your dinner by picking out the pintxos that most attracts your attention at the bar.

-If your vision of France involves people in striped T shirts cycling along with a baguette, then let Lyons be the French city to disabuse you of this notion.
-As France’s third largest city, it has many different faces and is one of the few on this list where travelling around on foot will not be enough.
+As France's third largest city, Lyons has many different faces and is one of the few on this list where travelling around on foot will not be enough.

 Expect world class art, gastronomy and Roman ruins that spill along the hillside.